kubev2v/forklift-must-gather/README.md

 The command above will create a local directory with a dump of the Forklift state.

-You will get a dump of:
+You will get a dump of Forklift-related:
+- logs
+- CRs
-- TBD
+- metrics

 #### Preview metrics on local Prometheus server